chini5ko/ColumbiaUnixWebsite/README.md

 # ColumiaUnixWebsite
 A simple tutorial to create a responsive wesite using W3's library for Columia Students.
 This tutorial is for Window users.
+1. Donwload WinSCP to transfer yor files from your computer to Columbia's server.
+SSH is to edit your file from the terminal. (you dont really) need to download this
+2. Edit the html, which is provided, template such as name, about your major, and image names...
+3. Logging to your WinSCP and drag the file from your Computer to Columbia server.

 # Steps (SSH) Secure Shell
 Edit your files.